 Bioenergetics involves 45 minutes of work each day and the exercises we use can be considered similar to some gym, dance or martial art warm up routines, but it is a lot deeper and focus’ specifically on re-shaping the muscular drama that surrounds the skeleton.
 In this sense it is similar to deep tissue massage but in the form of exercise.
 Heavy breathing, shouting, weeping and sighing are all encouraged.
 Simultaneous to the Bioenergetics, The Five Tibetan Rites will support the release of the tensions.

-Disease is the bodies sign that something internal is out of sync and we therefore encourage any client to see all things as process.
+Disease is the body’s sign that something internal is out of sync and we therefore encourage any client to see all things as process.
 In turn a deeper meaning can be found in the life experience which is uncertain, mysterious, continuous and although suffering (growth) does not need to be tragic (pain).
 ‘Pain is God stuck in the body’, it was once said and this pain (held charge) once released actually generates power.
-What is really happening is a release of mental pressure: pressures that a person learnt to repress for the exact amount of time it needed to in order to grow, evolve, develop, self believe.
+What is really happening is a release of mental pressure: pressures that a person learnt to repress for the exact amount of time it needed to in order to grow, evolve, develop into new realms of experience.

 Our logical minds see things only as dualities—as cause and effect.
 This is the mechanistic attitude.
 Our spiritual minds, if I may use the term, see only underlying unity.
 This gives rise to a mystical attitude.
 To comprehend the paradox of unity and duality is the province of functional thinking.
 That requires a new consciousness neither mystical nor mechanistic.
 And life is a paradox.
 It is a fire that burns in water… The amazing thing is that we are not consumed by the fire or drowned and lost in the water.
 There is a mystery here I believe will never be resolved or, at least, I hope it won’t.’
 Lowen, X. Consciousness: Unity and Duality, Bioenergetics, 1975